Complaint About an Elected Member/Councillor

 If your complaint is about the council or its officers see our complaints procedure.

 Your complaint must be about conduct that occurred while the member(s) complained about were in office.
-Conduct of an individual before they were elected, co-opted or appointed to the authority, or after they have resigned or otherwise ceased to be a member, cannot be considered by the sub-committee.
+Conduct of an individual before they were elected, co-opted or appointed to the authority, or after they have resigned or otherwise ceased to be a member, cannot be considered by the assessment sub-committee.

 It is important to note that not every complaint that falls within the jurisdiction of the committee will be referred for investigation or other action.